team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/rambutan.md

 The best time to harvest rambutan is when its characteristic color is seen in the fruits.
 Rambutan does not ripen further when it is plucked from the tree.
 Therefore, rambutan should be harvested at the right time to send it to the market.
 Cluster harvesting is useful as it provides some pruning.

 ## Curing:
-After harvesting, cure rambutan by placing them in a single layer on a tray and storing them in a cool, dry place for about 5-7 days.
-This helps to reduce moisture content and improves shelf life.
+<update>After harvesting, cure rambutan by placing them in a single layer on a tray and storing them in a cool, dry place for about 5-7 days.
+This helps to reduce moisture content and improves shelf life.</update>

 ## Storage
 <update>Store cured rambutan at temperatures between 10-15°C (50-59°F) with high humidity levels (85-90%) for up to 2 weeks.
 In Sri Lanka, where ambient temperatures are often higher, refrigeration is crucial for extending shelf life.</update>

 ## Protecting your plants
 ### Pest control
-**Pest type:** Animals like squirrels, crows, monkeys and bats | Insects: Piti Makuna, worms, fruit flies, Stem borer beetle (Risk of insect damage is mostly post harvest) | Pitipus disease
+**Pest type:** <update>Animals like squirrels, crows, monkeys and bats | Insects: Piti Makuna, worms, fruit flies, Stem borer beetle (Risk of insect damage is mostly post harvest) | Pitipus disease</update>

 **Symptoms:** Animals: Damage to fruits and branches.
 Insects: Holes in leaves and fruits, sticky honeydew on leaves.
 Pitipus disease: Yellowing leaves, wilting, and eventual death of branches.